Until You Come Back to Me (That's What I'm Gonna Do)

 "Until You Come Back to Me (That's What I'm Gonna Do)" is a song written by Morris Broadnax, Clarence Paul, and Stevie Wonder.
 The song was originally recorded by Stevie Wonder in 1967, but his version was not released as a single and did not appear on an album until 1977's anthology Looking Back.

-The best-known version of this song is the 1973 release by Aretha Franklin, who had a million-selling top 10 hit on Billboard charts.
+The best-known version of this song is the 1973 release by Aretha Franklin, who had a million-selling Top 10 hit on Billboard charts.
 The song reached No. 1 on the R&B chart and No. 3 on the Hot 100 the week of February 23, 1974.
 It became an RIAA Gold record.

-With this peak at No. 3, Franklin became the first artist in the history of the Hot 100 chart to have a hit song peak at each position from one to ten on the chart.
-To date, only four other artists have achieved this feat: Marvin Gaye in 1983, Madonna in 1996, Drake in 2013, and Taylor Swift in 2015.
 Franklin's version of the song was ranked by Billboard as the No. 11 song for 1974.

-The song begins with the first few lines (barely modified) from "I'm Gonna Knock on Your Door", written by Aaron Schroeder and Sid Wayne, which was an obscure 1959 single for The Isley Brothers and a 1961 hit for Eddie Hodges.